magento/devdocs/src/guides/v2.3/config-guide/elasticsearch/es-config-stopwords.md

 In general, *stopwords* are a language's most common words that search engines filter out after processing text.
 Originally, when disk space and memory were extremely limited, every kilobyte saved meant a significant improvement in performance.
 Therefore, search engines achieved performance gains by ignoring certain words and keeping the index small.

 Although we have more storage today, performance is still important.
-Elasticsearch/OpenSearch, like other search engines, still uses stopwords to improve performance.
+Elasticsearch, like other search engines, still uses stopwords to improve performance.

-You must manage your Elasticsearch/OpenSearch stopwords using `.csv` files located in the `<magento_root>/vendor/magento/module-elasticsearch/etc/stopwords` directory or the `<magento_root>/app/code/Magento/Elasticsearch/etc/stopwords/` directory, depending on how you installed the Magento software.
+You must manage your Elasticsearch stopwords using `.csv` files located in the `<magento_root>/vendor/magento/module-elasticsearch/etc/stopwords` directory or the `<magento_root>/app/code/Magento/Elasticsearch/etc/stopwords/` directory, depending on how you installed the Magento software.

-For more information about how Elasticsearch/OpenSearch uses stopwords, see the following resources:
+For more information about how Elasticsearch uses stopwords, see the following resources:

 *  [Stopwords: Performance Versus Precision](https://www.elastic.co/guide/en/elasticsearch/guide/current/stopwords.html)
 *  [Pros and Cons of Stopwords](https://www.elastic.co/guide/en/elasticsearch/guide/current/pros-cons-stopwords.html)